-Drug and alcohol detox helps you safely and comfortably eliminate substances from your body so you can start recovering.
-Promises offers inpatient detox from drugs and alcohol in a soothing, home-like environment.
+Drug and alcohol detox helps you remove substances from your body.
+This way, you can start recovering.
+Promises Treatment Centers offers caring, inpatient treatment at our drug and alcohol detox center.
+Our treatment programs are in soothing, home-like environments.

 What Is Drug and Alcohol Detox Like?

 We understand entering drug rehab is stressful.
-We’re here to help you every step of the way – from detox, throughout treatment and into recovery.
-During detox, we manage the physical changes that occur in the brain and body after repeated drug use while providing the highest level of comfort and support.
-Our medical teams use the latest evidence-based medications and alternative therapies.
+We’re here to help you every step of the way.
+Our inpatient rehabs start with drug detox, if needed.
+Then you’ll continue with substance abuse treatment.
+During medical detox, we manage the physical changes that happen after repeated drug use.
+We also provide the highest level of comfort and support.
+Our mental health professionals use evidence-based medications and alternative therapies.

-Here’s what you can expect in alcohol and drug detox:
+Here’s what you can expect from the alcohol and drug detox process:

-Round-the-Clock Care – You’ll be monitored around the clock by staff that checks vital signs and make sure you’re feeling comfortable and cared for.
-We’ll be there to promptly attend to any discomfort or concerns.
+Round-the-Clock Care – You’ll be monitored around the clock.
+We check vital signs and make sure you’re feeling comfortable and cared for.
+We’ll be there to promptly attend to discomfort from drug withdrawal symptoms.

-Home-Like Comfort – Far from a stark, hospital-like environment, our drug and alcohol detox facilities are home-like and welcoming.
+Home-Like Comfort – Far from a hospital-like environment, our drug and alcohol detox centers are welcoming.
 You’ll enjoy comfortable furnishings and warm décor in serene settings.

-Alternative Approaches – Some of our drug detox programs incorporate alternative approaches to help manage withdrawal symptoms.
-Depending on the Promises location these may include services like therapeutic massage or acupuncture.
+Alternative Approaches – Some of our drug detox programs use alternative approaches to help manage withdrawal symptoms.
+Depending on the Promises treatment center, these may include services like therapeutic massage or acupuncture.

 Alcohol and Drug Detox Tailored to You

-Like the rest of the treatment experience at Promises, drug detox is carefully tailored to your specific needs.
-Medications and alternative approaches are based on the type and severity of your addiction.
+Like the rest of the drug addiction treatment experience at Promises, drug detox is tailored to your needs.
+Medications and therapies are based on the type and severity of your addiction.

-Recognizing that some clients may not be able to benefit from beginning treatment while in detox, you’re not required to participate in structured groups or other programming.
-However, if you’re ready to begin substance abuse treatment and are cleared by our medical team, we encourage you to begin attending groups and therapy sessions during detox.
+Some people may not be able to benefit from starting treatment while in detox.
+You’re not required to take part in structured groups or other programming.
+But if you’re ready to begin substance abuse treatment, you can attend groups and therapy sessions during detox.